Request an electrical inspection and find out about possible delays.

 (2) If no inspection request under subsection (1) has been submitted within a 180 day period, the holder of the permit must have the permit amended to allow for the extra time before performing any regulated work.
 See the Expired Electrical Permits Bulletin.

 (3) On the completion of each phase of electrical work under an installation permit, the Electrical Contractor or Field Safety Representative (FSR) named on the permit must request an inspection.
-The Field Safety Representative named on the permit must physically examine the work described on this permit, including any amendments to this permit and, once satisfied that the work described has been performed and completed in accordance with the Safety Standards Act and regulations, complete a “Contractor Authorization and Declaration of Compliance” form supplied by the BC Safety Authority in accordance with these terms and conditions.
+The Field Safety Representative named on the permit must physically examine the work described on this permit, including any amendments to this permit and, once satisfied that the work described has been performed and completed in accordance with the Safety Standards Act and regulations, complete a “Contractor Authorization and Declaration of Compliance” form supplied by the Technical Safety BC in accordance with these terms and conditions.
 The Field Safety Representative must meet the requirements to complete the scope of work described on the permit.

 (4) A person must not do any of the following unless the regulated work has been inspected or the inspection has been waived: